subsquid/docs/docs/apeworx.md

 ---
 title: ApeWorx plugin
 description: >-
-  Use Subsquid Network as a data source for ApeWorx
+  Use SQD Network as a data source for ApeWorx
 sidebar_position: 40
 ---

-# ApeWorx Subsquid plugin
+# ApeWorx SQD plugin

 :::info
 The `subsquid` ApeWorx plugin is currently in beta.
 Please report any bugs or suggestions to [Squid Devs](https://t.me/HydraDevs) or open an issue at the [GitHub repo](https://github.com/subsquid/ape-subsquid/) of the plugin.
 :::

 [ApeWorx](https://apeworx.io) is a modular Web3 development framework for Python programmers.
 Among other things, it is capable of [retrieving blockchain data in bulk](https://docs.apeworx.io/ape/stable/userguides/data.html).
-The data can come from various sources, including Subsquid Network.
+The data can come from various sources, including SQD Network.

 The network provides free access to blocks and event logs data.
 On long block ranges (>1k blocks) data retrieval is orders of magnitude (>10x) faster compared to RPC-based data sources.